cmars/ormesh/README.md

       remote-port: 22
 ```

-Public ingress to a remote service.
-Useful for circumventing inbound port
+Listen on all addresses to create a public ingress to a remote service.
+Useful
-blocks where the service is running.
-For example, you want to physically locate
+for circumventing inbound port blocks where the service is running.
+For
+example, you want to physically locate your email server in a mobile camper,
-your email server at home, but your ISP blocks SMTP and you lack a static IP
+your ISP blocks SMTP inbound, and your IP address changes often.
+Import your
-address.
-Import the service from a cloud instance with a public IP and DNS.
+services from a cloud instance with a public IP and DNS.

 ```
 $ ormesh import add mailinabox 25 0.0.0.0:25
-$ ormesh import add mailinabox 80 0.0.0.0:80
-$ ormesh import add mailinabox 443 0.0.0.0:443
-$ ormesh import add mailinabox 993 0.0.0.0:993
+$ ormesh import add mailinabox 587 0.0.0.0:587
 ```

 # Operating